AJRepo/apparmor-skype/README.md

 Set  Snap   Age    Version      Rev  Size    Notes
 9    skype  7.58s  8.106.0.212  306  56.5MB  -
 ```
-Note that Set number you get (in this case it is = 9)
+Note that `Set` number you get above (in this case it is = 9)

+2. Remove skype without any other flags and restore the snapshot you made.

 ```
 sudo snap remove skype